feathr-ai/feathr/docs/concepts/feature-definition.md

   // This is a simple derived feature,  <derived feature name> needs to be unique across ALL feature config files.
   // It assume the 'key' of the derived feature to be the same as that of the dependent feature.
   <derived feature name>: {
-      definition: <MVEL expression to compute this derived feature, which can referece **ONLY one** other anchored feature or derived feature>
+      definition: <Feathr expression to compute this derived feature, which can referece **ONLY one** other anchored feature or derived feature>
       type: <Feature type, same as anchored feature type>
   }

  <derived feature name>: {     // This is a more comprehensive derived feature syntx
     key: <The name of the derived feature.
-Note that this is just an arbitrary name, similar to the parameter name of a function, rather than an MVEL or Spark SQL expression>
+Note that this is just an arbitrary name, similar to the parameter name of a function, rather than an Feathr expression>
     // All features with corresponding keys that this derived feature depends on
     inputs: {
       <feature_foo_alias>: {key: <key name of feature_foo>, feature: <feature_foo>}